polar-app/polar-app/_docs/web-page-capture-and-archival.md

 downloads the content locally and stores it in Polar as if it were any other type of document (like PDF).

-This allows you to manage web pages with tags and to manage them using annotations including text and area highlights, comments, and flashcards.
+This allows you to manage web pages with tags and annotations including text and area highlights, comments, and flashcards.

 One issue with annotating documents on the web is that the author might change the document (or even delete it) thereby invalidating your annotations.